Aishwarya8s/Histopathological_Lung_Cancer_Detection/README.md

 I use CNN with 4 hidden layers (3 convolution layers and one fully connected).
 More details can be found in notebook.
-  - Train accuracy: 0.936
+  - Train accuracy: 0.97
-  - Validation accuracy: 0.931
+  - Validation accuracy: 0.947
-  - Test accuracy: 0.929
+  - Test accuracy: 0.955

 Second apporach was to use deeper architecture, so I went a bit extreme and used ResNet50 architecture.
 Training accuracy significantly improved, but there is high variance here on the other hand.

-  - Train accuracy: 0.988
+  - Train accuracy: 0.998
-  - Validation accuracy: 0.917
+  - Validation accuracy: 0.913
-  - Test accuracy: 0.916
+  - Test accuracy: 0.955

 # Evaluation

   - Accuracy metric
   - Confusion matrix
-  - Exploration of model miastakes
+  - Exploration of model mistakes

-# Further actions

-To make this project better:

-First of all - minimize variance in the ResNet50 model with some regularization techniques or change the architecture (build something deep, but not as deep as ResNet50).

-Second thing is - detecting cancer images is nice, but much cooler would be to to do instance segmentation of cancerous cells.
-The shape of the cancerous cells plays a vital role in determining the severity of the cancer.

 # Used libraries

 - numpy, cv2